Patient Cooperation Committee The 1st Patient Organization Advisory Board

 Regarding awareness of the "Pharmaceutical Company's Consultation Service for Drugs" and its use, only 4% of the respondents used the service, but 62.7% of those who learned of its existence through this survey said they would like to use it in the future.
 The main opinions and requests from the respondents were that they were unaware of the existence of the "Pharmaceutical Companies' Pharmaceuticals Consultation Service," that they would like the service to be publicized, that they needed courage to call the service, that they did not know how to ask for help, and that they wanted the service to be polite and to explain things in an easy-to-understand manner.
 The above suggested the need to publicize the services of the "Pharmaceutical Company's Consultation Service for Pharmaceuticals" while clearly indicating what information they can provide.

 We understood that the respondents were highly interested in all the information on "clinical trials".
-The Clinical Evaluation Subcommittee of the Drug Evaluation Committee reported and made suggestions regarding "Clinical Trials.
+The Drug Evaluation Committee's Clinical Evaluation Subcommittee reported and made suggestions regarding "Clinical Trials.

-As the main opinions and requests in this survey or to the Pharmaceutical Manufacturers Association of Japan (PMAJ) and pharmaceutical companies, many respondents expressed their wish for the rapid development of good drugs.
-We recognize that the development of innovative drugs is the starting point of pharmaceutical companies as the mission of the member companies of the Pharmaceutical Manufacturers Association of Japan (PMAJ), and we think it was very good that we could reconfirm the needs and opinions of patients through this survey.
+The main opinion and request from the respondents to this survey and to the JPMA and pharmaceutical companies was that they want good drugs to be developed as soon as possible.
+We recognize that the development of innovative drugs is the starting point for JPMA member companies, and we are very happy that we were able to reconfirm the needs and opinions of patients through this survey.
 The results of the survey were also important for aligning the perspectives of all parties and committees toward the goal of patient-participatory medicine.

 2. Proposals from the Drug Evaluation Committee

-Next, Mr. Kazuhiko Kamiyama, a member of the Clinical Evaluation Committee of the Pharmaceutical Evaluation Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), made a report and proposal titled "The First Step toward a Step Forward: Drug Development Based on Patients' Voices".
+Next, Mr. Kazuhiko Kamiyama, a member of the Clinical Evaluation Committee of the JPMA Drug Evaluation Committee, gave a report and made a proposal titled "The First Step toward a Step Forward: Drug Development Based on Patients' Voices".

-The Drug Evaluation Committee is a committee that examines issues in drug development.
+The Drug Evaluation Committee is a committee that examines issues in the development of drugs, and has launched the Patient Centricity TF in FY2016 with the idea of developing drugs that incorporate the voices of patients regarding clinical trials.
 The clinical trial-related part of the "Questionnaire on Information on 'Diseases' and 'Drugs'" conducted by the TF in FY2016 included a survey on awareness of the availability of information on clinical trials on public websites, whether or not they would like to know the results of clinical trials if they participated in them, their willingness to participate in efforts to reflect patient opinions in clinical trials, their interest in the drug development process, and so on.
 The results of the survey showed that the respondents were interested in clinical trials and drug development.

 Although there is a strong perception that companies are hesitant to have direct contact with patients, it is considered important to incorporate Real Life Experience in the future, and some leading examples have already emerged in other countries.
-In the end, it is important to have a win-win relationship for both parties, and it is considered important to incorporate patients' voices from the early stage.
+In the end, it is important for both parties to have a win-win relationship, and it is important to incorporate patients' voices from the early stage.

-At TF, when considering win-win for both parties, we do not consider the "win for patients" as the pharmaceutical industry thinks, but rather, whether it actually meets patients' needs or not, The TF requested that patient groups provide their opinions from such perspectives (see Table 2).
+In TF, when considering win-win relationships for both parties, it is not about "patients' win" as the pharmaceutical industry thinks of it, but about whether it actually meets patients' needs, The TF requested that patient groups provide their opinions from such perspectives (see Table 2).

 Table 2: Patients' and pharmaceutical companies' respective Wins